Survivors mark 75th anniversary of world’s 1st atomic attack

 Amid cries of Japanese government hypocrisy, survivors, their relatives and officials marked the 8:15 a.m. blast anniversary with a minute of silence.

 The United States dropped the world’s first atomic bomb on Hiroshima on Aug.
 6, 1945, destroying the city and killing 140,000 people.
-The United States dropped a second bomb three days later on Nagasaki, killing another 70,000.
+It dropped a second bomb three days later on Nagasaki, killing another 70,000.
 Japan surrendered Aug.
 15, ending World War II and its nearly half-century of aggression in Asia.

 But the decades since have seen the weapons stockpiling of the Cold War and a nuclear standoff among nations that continues to this day.